jclausen/cb-deps-prezi/README.md

 Step 3:
 -------
-Start Grunt and let it do its thing:
+Start Grunt and let it do its thing.
+From this point on, every file changed in includes/sass/compile, includes/sass/include, and includes/javascript

 ```
 grunt